 A mix of gorgeous Victorian buildings and modern mid to high-rises, the original founding point of the city is going through a renaissance of sorts.

 Lined with soaring business centers, luxurious hotels, renovated and new housing, a plethora of bars and restaurants, a fantastic theater district, urban parks, art galleries and installations, sporting arenas, and even an entire underground tunnel system, Houston’s epicenter pretty much speaks for itself.
 Though that won’t stop us from saying a little bit about it.
 Here’s where to eat, drink, and play in Downtown Houston.

 5 Must Do Things in Downtown Houston

 - Eat from morning ‘til night – It should come as no surprise that Downtown is packed with eateries, and fantastic ones at that.
 Start with Boomtown brews and a soft scramble on rye at the New Orleans-inspired Honeymoon Café & Bar, huevos rancheros at Barnaby’s or banana’s foster french toast at Toasters.
 Or how about a bottomless mimosa brunch with bbq shrimp and grits?
 Get those at The Grove, a modern restaurant sittin’ pretty in Discovery Green.
 With two locations, Hearsay is another brunch stunner; and no one pulls out all the stops like Quattro does at its Sunday brunch buffet.
 For lunch, one of the city’s best double-decker burgers at Hubcap Grill should do the trick, as will sloppy enchiladas at Irma’s, smoked meats galore at Jackson Street BBQ, or chicken tikka tacos at Fusion Taco.
-Happy hour bites at MKT Bar, El Big Bad, and Batanga will keep you satisfied while you imbibe; and heavy-hitters like Oxheart (with James Beard award-winning chef Justin Yu), Pappas Bros.
+Happy hour bites at MKT Bar, El Big Bad, and Batanga will keep you satisfied while you imbibe; and heavy-hitters like Pappas Bros.
 Steakhouse and Vic & Anthony’s fit the bill for a wonderful night on the town.
 And for dinner and a show, hit the burlesque theater and supper club Prohibition.
-If you’re still hungry for late night eats, beer garden, and food hall Conservatory offers ramen, gyros, bbq, and crepes.
+If you’re still hungry for late night eats, beer garden, and food hall Conservatory offers ramen, gyros, barbecue, and crepes.